+A Director appointment was made on 11 April 2023 following ongoing review of the Company's board structure to ensure board skills are aligned with the strategic direction of the Company.
 The performance of the Board, Audit Committee and individual Directors is periodically reviewed by self-assessing whether or not the Company is achieving its strategic objectives, and by assessing the Company's exploration success, project development, financial performance and movement in its market capitalisation.
-The last formal board performance evaluation was completed in June 2019.
-No major deficiencies in Board or individual Director performance were noted, although some improvement areas were identified and actioned.
+The last formal board performance evaluation results were tabled at the board meeting held on 9 November 2022.
+No major deficiencies in Board or individual Director performance were noted, although some improvement areas were identified.

 A performance appraisal process exists regarding the Company's senior executives, whereby the performance of executives is reviewed against previously set goals relating to both the Company and individual performance.
 The performance of the MD & CEO is monitored by the Board, and his performance is informally reviewed each year.
-The MD & CEO is responsible for the review and monitoring of the performance of senior executives.
+The MD & CEO is responsible for the annual review and monitoring of the performance of senior executives.